serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 * One [Application](http://docs.aws.amazon.com/opsworks/latest/userguide/workingapps.html) - this is the code we will deploy

 MongoDb setup is based on [this blog post](http://blogs.aws.amazon.com/application-management/post/Tx1RB65XDMNVLUA/Deploying-MongoDB-with-OpsWorks).
-We will use [MongoDB Chef cookbook](https://github.com/edelight/chef-mongodb) which allow us to deploy different MongoDB setups - single instance, replica set, sharding, replica sets with sharding.
+We will use [MongoDB Chef cookbook](https://github.com/edelight/chef-mongodb) which allows us to deploy different MongoDB setups - single instance, replica set, sharding, replica sets with sharding.
-It also possible to manage mongo users and setup [MongoDB Monitoring System (MMS)](https://mms.mongodb.com/) agent.
+It is also possible to manage mongo users and setup [MongoDB Monitoring System (MMS)](https://mms.mongodb.com/) agent.

-Also the detailed step-by-step guide on working with OpsWorks UI is [here](http://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted_intro.html), so
+See the detailed step-by-step guide on working with OpsWorks UI is [here](http://docs.aws.amazon.com/opsworks/latest/userguide/gettingstarted_intro.html).
 I will describe only important steps and problems I had.
-Also the difference from the standard setup is that I actually launched two node apps on the node.js server instance - the main application and the test application (both are in the same repository).
+Also the difference from the standard setup is that I actually launched two node apps on the node.js server instance - the main application and the test application (both are from the same source code repository).

 * Create a new stack, set a name and check other default parameters
  * It is good to create and set the 'Default SSH key', so you will be able to ssh to instances later to debug problems with the setup